genropy/smartroute/README.md

 4. **Plugin pipeline** – `BasePlugin` provides `on_decore`/`wrap_handler` hooks and plugins inherit from parents automatically.
 5. **Runtime configuration** – `routedclass.configure()` applies global or per-handler overrides with wildcards and returns reports (`"?"`).
 6. **Optional extras** – `logging`, `pydantic`, `scope` plugins and SmartAsync wrapping are opt-in; the core has minimal dependencies.
-7. **Full coverage** – The package is 100% covered by Pytest (65 scenarios) with no hidden compatibility layers.
+7. **Full coverage** – The package is 99% test coverage with 74 comprehensive tests with no hidden compatibility layers.

 ### Standard channel codes